About St. Paul

 In 2019, the congregation voted to renovate our education building to form St. Paul Early Learning Center.
 The center became fully licensed in April 2021, with space for forty children aged 6 weeks to five years.

 Pastor Button led us into the digital age, with the installation of projectors and screens in the sanctuary and fellowship hall.
 The screens allowed meaningful images and beautiful artwork to be included in our services, which greatly enriched our worship.
 During his tenure, two mental health symposia were held involving local community agencies.
 CPR classes were also held, along with the installation of an AED machine in the church narthex.
-When the church had to suspend in-person worship in March 2020 because of the coronavirus pandemic, Pastor Button and Administrative Assistant Suzanne Blanchard quickly advanced to video production and were able to provide beautiful weekly online worship services and a weekly online fellowship meeting on Zoom.
+When in-person worship had to be suspended in March 2020 because of the coronavirus pandemic, the church quickly advanced to video production and was able to provide beautiful weekly online worship services and a weekly online fellowship meeting on Zoom.
 Pastor Button retired in November 2020, after ten years of inspired leadership, teaching, and deeply meaningful preaching and worship.

 In 2021, St Paul continued online worship with the help of Rev. Robin McCullough-Bade, Rev. Nancy Andrews, Rev. Betsy Irvine, and Rev. Tom Rhoades.
 As the coronavirus restrictions eased, in-person worship cautiously resumed in May 2021, with Rev. Nancy Andrews preaching and presiding.